 As the oldest honors program at the Fisher College of Business, the Undergraduate Accounting Honors program is nationally known for its motivated and talented students who embrace studying accounting as an intellectual subject.
-Some of the department’s best faculty offer challenging and progressive coursework that facilitates the development of critical analytical and communication skills meant to ensure success in rewarding and diverse career paths.
+Some of the department’s best research-active faculty offer challenging and progressive coursework that facilitates the development of critical analytical and communication skills meant to ensure success in rewarding and diverse career paths.

 Alumni often mention the lifelong friendships they make with their colleagues during the program.
 Such bonding occurs as a result of unique opportunities that include the “Ralph Cases,” debates over conceptual and current accounting and business issues, and class social events.
 Members of the wide-reaching and active alumni network are often guest speakers for classes.

 The first step in applying to the program is to gain entrance into AMIS 2200H from Program Director Richard Young in the spring of freshman year.
 Applications for the program are submitted in spring during 2300H.

 Average GPA: 3.7

 The Accounting Honors program teaches analytical thinking and strong communication skills, which push students to think outside their comfort zone.
 Such an innovative teaching strategy by the department's best faculty has direct application in the business world and will ensure success in a rewarding and diverse career path.